aariste/APIMIntegrationArchitecture/README.md

 The Bicep folder contains the code to create the infrastructure for both the Azure Function and Dynamics 365 solutions.

+You can read more details reading this post on my blog: https://ariste.info/en/2022/09/bicep-azure-api-management-architecture/

 Azure Function: [![.NET](https://github.com/aariste/APIMIntegration/actions/workflows/mainCI.yml/badge.svg?branch=main)](https://github.com/aariste/APIMIntegration/actions/workflows/mainCI.yml)

 You can learn further about using Azure API Management with Dynamics 365 reading these posts: